ethyca/fides/docs/fides/docs/development/testing.md

 ---

-Fides loves tests!
+Fidesctl loves tests!
 There are a few important reasons to write tests:

 - **Make sure your code works**